Video is the present and future of digital content.

 Panopto can stand alone or integrate with your current content management system and CRM software.
 It auto-indexes spoken and visually presented words within videos and automatically transcodes to the best format based on the streaming device.
 Panopto also emphasizes security — it offers integration with single sign-on solutions and strict access controls for all videos.

-If you’re happily invested in a Microsoft 365 plan, then Microsoft Stream (previously Office 365 Video) can handle your internal video distribution.
+If you’re happily invested in a Microsoft 365 plan, Microsoft Stream (previously Office 365 Video) can handle your internal video distribution.

-Designed for company-wide information sharing and training, Microsoft Stream allows for on-demand video sharing and streaming for up to 10,000 viewers.
-Thanks to auto-transcription and facial recognition technology, viewers can skip to specific timestamps by on spoken word or even video subject.
+Designed for company-wide information sharing and training, Microsoft Stream allows on-demand video sharing and streaming for up to 10,000 viewers.
+In addition, thanks to auto-transcription and facial recognition technology, viewers can skip to specific timestamps by searching a particular word or even a video subject.

-As you might guess, Microsoft stream integrates with other Microsoft applications, so users can move videos from Stream straight into other apps like Teams and SharePoint.
-Depending on your 365 plan, Microsoft Stream can be integrated into your system with minimal extra cost.
+As you might guess, Microsoft stream integrates with other Microsoft applications so that users can move videos from Stream straight into other apps like Teams and SharePoint.
+Depending on your 365 plan, you can integrate Microsoft Stream into your system with minimal extra cost.

 Brightcove specializes in video solutions for digital enterprises — their video CMS is one of the best-received in the industry.
-Brightcove prioritizes organization in their platform: They offer a robust playlist feature to group related videos manually or automatically by tags, custom metadata options for labeling and searching for content, and an intuitive graphical user interface that streamlines workflow.
+In addition, Brightcove prioritizes organization in their platform: They offer a robust playlist feature to group related videos manually or automatically by tags, custom metadata options for labeling and searching for content, and an intuitive graphical user interface that streamlines workflow.